 The new framework is intended to make charging fairer and more clearly understood by everyone.
 The overarching principle is that people should only be required to pay what they can afford.
 People will be entitled to financial support based on a means test (financial assessment) and some will be entitled to free care.

 This includes help with day to day personal and practical tasks to enable citizens to continue living independently in their own homes.
 These services can be provided by either the Council or by a private organisation, dependent upon the outcome of a care needs assessment.
 The charge for services will be subject to a financial assessment under Fairer Charging.

 The Reason for Charging

 The Government allows local councils to charge for care and support services, following a person’s care needs assessment, under section 14 of the Care Act.
 Nottingham City Council has decided that it will charge for these services and it will base its charges on how much it believes citizens can afford to pay.
-It is essential that the council charge to ensure that the demand for services is met and the necessary care is provided to people in need.
+The council charge to ensure that the demand for services is met and the necessary care must be provided to people in need.